fortrabbit/docs/7.domains/tls-issues.md

 ---
 reviewed:      2023-07-22
 title:         HTTPS issues
-excerpt:       What you may want to know about our SSL/TLS errors.
+excerpt:       Debugging SSL/TLS errors
 lead:          Are you seeing a certificate error in the browser?
 This article aims to help developers troubleshooting such errors.
 ---

 We provide free Let's Encrypt certificates for all domains.

 ### Review certificates in the browser